Absorption of Sub-MeV Fermionic Dark Matter by Electron Targets: Discussion

 Relaxing the assumption of DM stability leads to a new set of DM direct detection signals that can be probed by XENON1T and future liquid xenon experiments.
 This offers a new opportunity to probe DM with masses below an MeV, a region generally experimentally inaccessible for elastically-scattering DM in light of bounds from BBN, CMB, and overproduction.
 By contrast, fermionic DM absorption on electrons has the potential to be discovered in the current and near-future experiments.

 Fermionic DM absorption by electrons will probe DM masses near their lower bound of a few keV; indeed, if DM is so light, there may be no other way to find it.

 \acknowledgments We thank Benjamin Lehmann, Maxim Pospelov, and Stefano Profumo for helpful discussions.
+We especially thank Xiao-Dong Ma and Shao-Feng Ge for resolving issues with expressions for the decay rates in a previous version.
 JD is supported in part by the DOE under contract DE-AC02-05CH11231 and in part by the NSF CAREER grant PHY-1915852.
 GE is supported by the U.S. Department of Energy, under grant number DE-SC0011637.
 RM was supported in part by NSF grant PHY-1915314 and the U.S. DoE Contract DE-AC02-05CH11231 and is currently supported by the U.S. DoE under grant de-sc0007859.
 TTY is supported in part by NSF CAREER grant PHY-1944826.
 GE thanks the University of Oregon, the Berkeley Center for Theoretical Physics and Lawrence Berkeley National Laboratory for their hospitality during the completion of this work.

 \onecolumngrid